lyteword/chspurgeon-tod/volume-4/psalm-89.md

 **Verse 11.** *The heavens are thine, the earth also is thine.* Therefore we praise thee, therefore we trust in thee, therefore we will not fear what man can do against us.— *Matthew Henry.*

 **Verse 12.** *The north and the south thou hast created them.* etc. The heights of Huttin, commonly fixed on by tradition as the Mount of Beatitudes, appear a little to the west of Tiberias.
 Over these the graceful top of Mount Tabor is seen, and beyond it the little Hermon, famous for its dews; and still farther, and apparently higher, the bleak mountains of Gilboa, on which David prayed that there might fall no dew nor rain.
 A view of the position of Tabor and Hermon from such a situation as that which we now occupied, shewed us how accurately they might be reckoned the *"umbilicus terroe"* —the central point of the land, and led us to infer that this is the true explanation of the manner in which they are referred to in the Ps 89:12.
-It is as if the Psalmist had said North, South, and *all that is between* —or in other words, the whole land from North to South, to its very centre and throughout its very marrow—shall rejoice in thy name.— *R.M.
-Macheyne.*
+It is as if the Psalmist had said North, South, and *all that is between* —or in other words, the whole land from North to South, to its very centre and throughout its very marrow—shall rejoice in thy name.— *R. M. Macheyne.*

 **Verse 12.** *Tabor and Hermon.* These hills, the one to the east and the other to the west, in Canaan, were much frequented by the saints of God.
 David speaks of the sacred hill of *Hermon,* and compares brotherly love to the dew of it.
 Ps 42:6 133:3.
 And *Tabor,* yet more eminent for the memorable spot of Christ's transfiguration, and from whence God the Father proclaimed his perfect love and approbation of Jesus as his dear Son.
 Well might this hymn, therefore, in allusion to those glorious events, call even the holy hills to rejoice in Jehovah's name, Mt 17:1-5.— *Robert Hawker.*